cirosantilli/linux-cheat/unicode.md

 UTF-8 only allows the shortest possible representation.

 One possible use case for overlong representations is to overlong encode NUL as `C0F0`, so that the NUL character can be used as a string or file terminator.
 This works because there is no other valid 0 byte.

+## UTF-16

+Encodes everything with either two or four bytes, never one, making it super inefficient for ASCII.

+Therefore it is not ASCII compatible, so it requires special support even for ASCII viewing.

+Also, it contains NUL characters all over for ASCII, which requires greater care with C NUL-terminated strings.